Vyral/joe-corbisiero/_posts/2020-05-11-how-worried-should-you-be-about-the-housing-market.md

 4:21 - Putting March and April’s impacted performance into a greater context

-6:15 - Analyzing supply, demand, and the amount of showings&nbsp;&nbsp;
+6:15 - Analyzing supply, demand, and the number of showings&nbsp;&nbsp;

 8:29 - So many people are losing their jobs—how could this not spell disaster for real estate?